Skip to footer

 Shop All Dress Tall Boots

-Although dressage boots can be considered a dress boot, they have been given their own category due to their more rigid structure.
-These are the most traditional, formal type of tall boots for the dressage arena, and they are not seen in the other disciplines.
-Dressage boots are designed for a longer stirrup position and maximum lower-leg stability.
-They are often referred to as "stovepipe" boots, due to their reinforced exterior that creates a very straight appearance and stiff-to-the-touch feel.
-The zipper is placed on the inside panel near the front to allow for a sewn-in reinforcement along the back, which prevents the boots from wrinkling after break-in.
-Only the ankle area softens and drops.
-Dressage boots do not feature laces either, and they tend to have a more European-squared toe box.
-We do not address this to intimidate, as dressage boots do provide a comfortable, natural feel after break-in (even with their firmer construction).
+Although dressage boots could be considered dress boots, they have been given their own category due to their unique rigid structure.
+Sometimes referred to as "stovepipe boots," these are the most traditional, formal type of tall boots for the dressage arena.
+Dressage boots are not seen in the other disciplines as they are designed for a longer stirrup position and maximum lower-leg stability.
+They are often called stovepipe boots due to their reinforced exterior, creating a very straight appearance and stiff-to-the-touch feel.
+The zipper is placed on the inside panel near the front of the calf to allow for a sewn-in reinforcement along the back, which prevents the boots from wrinkling after breaking in.
+Only the ankle area softens and drops, unlike field and dress boots which soften in both the calf and ankle.
+Dressage boots do not have laces and tend to have a more European squared toe box.

-New dressage riders typically do not wear dressage boots, because they require a bit of an adjustment if the rider is used to dress boots.
-They are designed for a rider with trained leg control; plus, dressage boots can actually provide some stability in the lower leg for upper-level skills.
-We recommend that riders break in their dressage boots for a solid 30 days prior to competition, so they can adjust to the unique feel in the saddle.
-The styling on dressage boots can vary from simple black, to colors, and even crystal studding.
+New dressage riders typically do not wear dressage boots because they offer a different feel that may be uncomfortable for inexperienced riders used to dress or field boots, or paddock boots and half chaps.
+They are designed for a rider with a trained leg, as they can provide some stability in the lower leg for upper-level skills.
+We provide this as a fair warning, not to intimidate, because dressage boots can be comfortable after some break-in.
+We recommend that riders break in their dressage boots for a solid 30 days before competition so they can adjust to the unique feel in the saddle.
+The styling on dressage boots can vary from simple black, to colors, and even crystal stud detailing.

 Worn in these disciplines: Dressage